 The Charter Schools liability for participation is limited to the payment of the required contribution at the rates and frequencies established by law on future payrolls of the Charter School.
-The Charter School contributions for the fiscal years ended June 30, 2012 and 2011 totaled \$24,412 and \$25,168, respectively, which was equal to the required contributions for each fiscal year.
-The 2012 contributions were comprised of \$15,291 in employer contributions and \$9,121 in employee contributions.
+The Charter Schools contributions for the fiscal years ended June 30, 2012 and 2011 totaled \$40,432 and \$39,080, respectively, which was equal to the required contributions for each fiscal year.
+The 2012 contribution was comprised of \$25,710 from employer contributions and \$14,722 from employee contributions.
 The financial statements and other supplementary information of FRS are included in the comprehensive annual financial report of the State of Florida, which may be obtained from the Florida Department of Financial Services.

 Also, an annual report on FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services, Division of Retirement.

-State Community College System Optional Retirement Program
+> State Community College System Optional Retirement Program